 Also Read: Best Countries to Study in Europe

 The Polish academic year is divided into a long summer break, spanning two semesters, from October to June.
 Each semester consists of a timetabled course of approximately 15 weeks with an exam period.
 In addition, there is a short break for Christmas and Easter.
 It is common for students at Polish universities to use their summer vacations to conduct practical placements for study and internships.
 As a master’s student in the Second Cycle program, you will find that you are encouraged to do this between your first and second years.
 Depending on your subject area, your institution can partner with companies and research institutes established for students.

 Polish citizens and EU/EEA citizens of public universities (in most cases) can obtain MS in Poland free of charge.
 Other international students usually need to pay for university studies.
 Non-citizens with sufficient Polish heritage can get an exception to procure a ‘Polish Charter’ or ‘Pole’s Card’.
 Foreign nationals at Polish universities usually need to pay tuition fees.
 These are the average figures:

-- 2000 euros per year for normal full-time MS in Poland
+- 2000 euros per year for a normal full-time MS in Poland

-- 3000 euros per year for vocational, professional, research programs
+- 3000 euros per year for vocational, professional, and research programs

 Private universities are free to set their own fees, which can be much higher than the fees of national universities.
 Typical rates range from 2,000 to 6,000 Euros per year.